-Sometimes, the story is in the subgroups.
+Sometimes, the Story is in the Subgroups

 For example, women might benefit from a particular program more than men, or program impacts might be more favorable for those participants who had certain experiences before enrolling.
 Understanding how program impacts vary across subgroups is critical to helping policy makers and program administrators improve and target their services more carefully to those most likely to reap maximum benefits.
+This is especially important as we consider how to craft a more equitable society: those subgroup impacts help identify the extent to which an intervention might benefit some participants over others, or close pre-existing gaps (for example, those that exist due to longstanding social inequities).

-Within the context of an experimental design, if the subgroups of interest are defined by characteristics that are observed before the study entry (such as prior work experience) or do not vary with time (such as sex), these types of subgroup analyses are generally straightforward.
-But often we want to know about subgroups that are defined by post-random assignment behaviors, which are referred to as being “endogenous” subgroups.
-Here is where things can get tricky.
+We may also want to know about subgroups that are defined by post-random assignment behaviors, which we refer to as “endogenous” subgroups.
+Here, analyses are less straightforward.
 For example, a school superintendent interested in implementing an after-school tutoring program might want to know about the effectiveness of the program for improving test scores among those students who, had they not enrolled in the program, would not have found some other source of tutoring.
 The evaluator can observe whether a control-assigned student found some alternative form of tutoring but cannot observe whether a treatment assigned student would have done so had he or she been assigned to the control group.